Australian Jobs 2021

-While qualifications are generally mandatory for the more technical roles, employers in some sectors of the industry (for example, publishing and broadcasting) may also value prior experience.
-A portfolio is a good way to present evidence of your relevant skills and abilities.
+While qualifications are generally mandatory for the more technical roles, employers in some sectors of the industry (for example, publishing and broadcasting) may also see value if you can demonstrate your ability by showcasing a portfolio.
+Employers value prior experience and a portfolio is a good way to present evidence of your relevant skills and abilities.

 Sources: ABS, Labour Force (seasonally adjusted and annual averages of original data); ABS, Characteristics of Employment; ABS, Education and Work.